 3. ATV Tour through Samui X-Treme ATV Adventure

 We went into the hills and jungle of Koh Samui for a half day ATV tour with Samui X-Treme ATV Adventure.
 The company offers free pick up from your hotel.
 From Upni Duniya, it was a 40 minute drive away.

 This tour is not for the faint of heart.
 You spend a lot of time climbing up and descending steep slopes in the hills of Koh Samui.
 There are some fantastic view points along the way.
 Most of the trip is in the jungle and it was nice to spend some time in nature.

 4. Beach Hopping on Koh Phangan on your Thailand Holiday

 From our accommodation, we were literally 20 steps to the pier that offered an inexpensive ferry ride to Koh Phangan.
 Koh Phangan is a large island 45 minutes away from Koh Samui.
 Out of our seven day Thailand holiday, we did two day trips to Koh Phangan.
-We loved it there.
 This is an island that has beautiful untouched beaches everywhere.
 Luxurious yet inexpensive hotels were tucked tastefully behind palm trees and jungle but mere steps to the beach.
-On one trip, we hired a car and driver (who wait for the ferries to arrive) and they took us to different parts of the island.
-I will write a blog about our experiences at another time.
-However, suffice to say, this island offered a blend of authentic Thai living and more natural undeveloped surroundings with an established yet simple tourist infrastructure.
-I would happily return there.
+On one trip, we hired a car and driver upon arrival and they took us to different parts of the island.
+We loved it here.
+This island offered a blend of authentic Thai living and more natural undeveloped surroundings with an established yet simple tourist infrastructure.
+I would happily return.